Hey Kids (Start Here)

 The question surprises her.

 “Ah,” Dr. Gottlieb says.
-“Did you speculate regarding of what such a plan might have consisted?
+“Did you speculate any further?”

 She had not.

 But she cannot help thinking of it now.
-She looks at the carrots she has sliced to pieces and thinks of the closing of the Jaeger Academy.
-She had been one of the last to complete the training program.
-Her name would have been on a short list, and, in the absence of an experienced pilot, she had the best scores.
+She looks at the carrots she’s sliced to pieces and thinks of the closing of the Jaeger Academy.
+She’d been one of the last to complete the training program.
+Her name would have been on a short list.
+In the absence of an experienced pilot, she had the best scores.

-“Why on earth would you do that?”
-Dr. Gottlieb asks.
-He looks surprised at himself.
+“Why on Earth would you do that?”
+Dr. Gottlieb looks surprised at himself.

 “Because you wanted it so much,” Mako replies.
 “Too much.
 I also wanted it too much.
-I believe that alone would have made us drift compatible.
-I am not sure how strong the bond would have been.
-It is impossible to know.”
+I believe that alone would have made us compatible.
+I’m not sure how strong the bond would’ve been.
+It’s impossible to know.”

 “Indeed,” Dr. Gottlieb says.

-“I think that Newt would not have forgiven me if I had selected you,” Mako says.
+“But Newt would never have forgiven me if I’d selected you,” Mako adds.
 “I think he would have hated me until the day he died.”

 “I doubt that, Ms. Mori,” Dr. Gottlieb says.
 “I doubt that very much.”

-“I do not.
-I believe that he would have hated me for only days.
+“I don’t.
+I believe he would have hated me for only days.
 For only days, maybe for only hours because it was during the time I drifted with Raleigh that he drifted with that brain.
 I believe he would have died in that initial attempt had you not been there to find him.
-I believe he would have timed his own drift attempt with any trial we did out of theatrical spite.
+I believe he would have timed his own Drift with any trial we did out of theatrical spite.
 I believe he would have died, and then I believe we all would have died, piece by piece, scattered into smaller and smaller groups, in helpless rage and grinding fear.
 You should call me Mako.”

 Dr. Gottlieb looks at her with raised eyebrows.